Savory Zucchini Muffins are a tasty grab N Go breakfast, snack or side dish with dinner.

-Savory Zucchini Bacon Cheese Muffins are packed with healthy zucchini, yummy bacon, smoked Gouda cheese and dill weed!
-Buttermilk adds richness and tang.
-They are So good!
+Savory Zucchini Bacon Cheese Muffins are packed with healthy zucchini, yummy bacon, smoked Gouda cheese and dill weed.

-The good news is, you can make this recipe with either frozen or fresh zucchini.
+Make this recipe with either frozen or fresh zucchini.
 You may have to adjust the liquids a little though.
 My frozen zucchini had a little liquid in it but not enough to drain.
-I’ll update this recipe next summer when our zucchini ripens:)

 - Prep the zucchini as described